-The Best Weighted Blankets 2021Updated on January 20, 2021 While all product recommendations are chosen independently, we may receive compensation for purchases made through our site.
-Learn more about our affiliate program here.
+The Best Weighted Blankets 2021Updated on March 4, 2021 While all product recommendations are chosen independently, we may receive compensation for purchases made through our site.
+Learn more about how we make money here.

 Most people find it comforting to get tucked into bed and under their covers.
 But for some people, it can be extra comforting to use a weighted blanket that adds pressure to their body.
 There’s evidence that these types of blankets, when selected appropriately, can promote hormone levels in the body that can encourage better sleep.
 For both comfort and health, then, interest in weighted blankets has grown significantly in recent years.
 Weighted blankets can come in a number of styles, sizes, weights, and interior components.
 Both adults and children may want to use weighted blankets, although they may not be appropriate for some adults and for younger children.
 In this guide, we’ll recommend our top picks for the best weighted blankets for adults and for children.
 We’ll also review the concept behind weighted blankets, their main features, and the top considerations to keep in mind when you start your shopping process.